technyon/nuki_hub/README.md

 Just enable pairing mode on the NUKI lock (press button for a few seconds) and power on the ESP32.
 Pairing should be automatic.
 When pairing is successful, the web interface should show "Paired: Yes" (reload page in browser).
 MQTT nodes like lock state and battery level should now reflect the reported values from the lock.

-Note: If you already have a NUKI Bridge and you want to keep using it along the NUKI Hub, enable "Register as app" before pairing.
+Note: It is possible to run NUKI Hub alongside a NUKI Bridge.
+This is not recommended and can lead to either device missing updates.
+Enable "Register as app" before pairing to allow this.
 Otherwise the Bridge will be unregistered when pairing the NUKI Hub.

 ## Support